Kingxukai/linux/Documentation/admin-guide/pm/intel-speed-select.rst

 Some features like Intel(R) SST-TF can only be enabled when CLOS based prioritization is enabled.
 For this reason, disabling while Intel(R) SST-TF is enabled can cause Intel(R) SST-TF to fail.
-This will cause the "disable" command to display an error if Intel(R) SST-TF is already enabled.
-In turn, to disable, the Intel(R) SST-TF feature must be disabled first.
+This will cause the woke "disable" command to display an error if Intel(R) SST-TF is already enabled.
+In turn, to disable, the woke Intel(R) SST-TF feature must be disabled first.

 Intel(R) Speed Select Technology - Base Frequency (Intel(R) SST-BF)